stdarg/property-path/README.md

 property-path
 =============

-Get an set object properties by path where you can specify the separator.
+Get and set object properties by a string path, where you can specify the separator.

 ## Example